phrwtz/Whisk/README.md

 ## Technical Details

-- Built with vanilla HTML, CSS, and JavaScript
+- Built with vanilla HTML, JavaScript, and Tailwind CSS
 - Responsive design that works on desktop and mobile devices
-- No external dependencies required
+- Uses Tailwind CSS CDN for styling (no build process required)
 - Modern CSS Grid for dynamic board layout
 - Smooth animations and hover effects
 - Advanced symbol tracking and management system